open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 # ID authentication protocol

-This section describes a protocol and data formats for authenticating to multiple CCS servers in order to download every `KeySharesCapsule` from them.
+This section describes a protocol and data formats for authenticating to multiple CSS servers (cdoc2-shares-servers) in order to download every `KeySharesCapsule` from them.

 ## Authentication protocol requirements

-1. Multiple CCSs hold Capsules, which all need to be downloaded by Client.
+1. Multiple CSSs hold Capsules, which all need to be downloaded by Client.
-2. Client needs to authenticate to multiple CCSs, in order to download all Capsules.
+2. Client needs to authenticate to multiple CSSs, in order to download all Capsules.
 3. Client should only need to create one signature with its authentication means (ID-card, Mobile-ID, Smart-ID) for authentication.
-4. CCS must not be able to replay the authentication ticket to another CCS.
+4. CSS must not be able to replay the authentication ticket to another CSS.

 ## Non-suitable alternatives

 Before designing a custom authentication protocol, we should make sure that this is really needed and we cannot re-use existing protocols.
 Existing protocols may already have proven security properties and they might be well supported by existing software libraries.

 For example, traditionally, authentication and authorization processes are handled by OpenID Connect and OAuth2 protocols.
 They are well studied and robust.
-However, if we try to apply them to our situation and try to map the mandatory roles from OpenID Connect and OAuth2 ecosystems to our components (Client, CCSs), it becomes cumbersome.
+However, if we try to apply them to our situation and try to map the mandatory roles from OpenID Connect and OAuth2 ecosystems to our components (Client, CSSs), it becomes cumbersome.

 First, the requirement that Client needs to "login" to multiple servers with single use of user's eID means is tricky.
 This is usually handled by single-sign-on services.
 There's such a service called GovSSO (<https://e-gov.github.io/GOVSSO/TechnicalSpecification>), but it is more oriented towards web applications and it is using a generic OpenID Connect protocol without binding the issued `id_tokens` with user's authentication signatures.
-In case CCS would be accepting such `id_tokens`, there's no cryptographic guarantee that the user's authentication has actually taken place and that the user's eID means was actually involved.
+In case CSS would be accepting such `id_tokens`, there's no cryptographic guarantee that the user's authentication has actually taken place and that the user's eID means was actually involved.
 That would mean that the security of such central single-sign-on provider would be critical and in case the security of GovSSO would be breached, it would be able to download all KeyShares on behalf of any user.

-Additionally, if we would be using OAuth2 authorization protocols, we would be using OAuth2 "bearer" tokens and this would mean that CCS server can re-use the token and replay it to another CCS server.
+Additionally, if we would be using OAuth2 authorization protocols, we would be using OAuth2 "bearer" tokens and this would mean that CSS server can re-use the token and replay it to another CSS server.
 Possibility to replay tokens might be overcome with protocols like "OAuth2 Certificate-Bound Access Tokens" (<https://datatracker.ietf.org/doc/html/rfc8705>) and "OAuth2 Demonstrating Proof of Possession" (<https://www.rfc-editor.org/rfc/rfc9449>), but that would require us to create a central trusted component which would hand out those access tokens.
 That kind of component would be a single source of failure and in case the security of such component would be breached, the attacker would be able to download all KeyShares on behalf of any user.

 Therefore, introducing additional trusted components to the CDOC2 ecosystem is not desirable at the moment.
 More tailored approach would be needed to come up with authentication protocol, that would satisfy all the requirements and would depend only on the eID authentication means or eID trust service providers.